basisproject/basisproject.github.io/_posts/2020-02-09-frequently-asked-questions.md

 ## Isn't this system just a more complicated version of money?

-Because quantitative easing, bond yield curves, treasury notes, packages of debt derivatives, options contracts, equity, convertible notes, commodity futures, price shocks, speculation, and 401Ks are all really simple?
+Because quantitative easing, bond yield curves, treasury notes, packages of debt derivatives, equity, convertible notes, price shocks, speculation, and 401Ks are all really simple?

 There is nothing inherently simple about currency in its current, modernized form.
 If anything we're simplifying the relations that money supposedly mediates.